Illustrative sketch of proposals for Old River Lane

 When will you be submitting a planning application?

-We anticipate submitting a planning application in December 2025.
+We anticipate submitting a planning application in Winter 2025.

-Ahead of this, we are holding community update events to update local people about our detailed planning application.
+Ahead of this, we are holding community update events on Tuesday 4 November and Saturday 8 November to update local people about our detailed planning application.

 Contact us